1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-• Mucus or slimy discharge from the rectum
+• Mucus discharge on the rectum

-• Stomach cramps, bloating, or general discomfort
+• Stomach cramping, bloating or general pain

 Causes